dgarcoe/FCGR/readme.md

 ```bash
 fcgr.return_kmer_index(kmer: str)
 ```
-Returns the index of a specific *k*-mer in the Frequency Chaos Game Representation (FCGR) key matrix.
+Returns the index of a specific *k*-mer in the FCGR *k*-mer key matrix.

 #### Parameters